jborza/jborza.github.io/_posts/2021-01-31-golfing-a-game.md

 It always results in a net loss of characters, readability be damned.
 Refactoring or changing the size of something is a pain, though.

+### Avoid declaring variables at all

+If you only need to name an expression and later use it once, then it does not need a name and can be inlined.

 ## `var` vs type names

 ### `var` instead of full type name for locals